Kaguamu/website-1/README.md

-complete website built with only html and css.I add the functionality with time as i progress with leaarning javascript
+complete website built with only html and css.I will add the functionality with time as i progress with leaarning javascript